MinecraftForge/Documentation/docs/events/intro.md

 These four lifecycle events are all ran in parallel.
 If you want to run code on the main thread during these events you can use the `DeferredWorkQueue` to do so.

-Next to the lifecycle events there are a few miscellaneous events that are fired on the mod event bus where you can register, set up or initialize various things.
+Next to the lifecycle events, there are a few miscellaneous events that are fired on the mod event bus where you can register, set up, or initialize various things.
 Most of these events are not ran in parallel in contrast to the lifecycle events.
 A few examples:

 * `ColorHandlerEvent`
 * `ModelBakeEvent`
 * `TextureStitchEvent`